• ASQE Growth Market Rule 4.14

 Nomination Committee

 The Nomination Committee leads the process for board appointments and make recommendations to the Board.
 The Nomination Committee shall evaluate the balance of skills, experience, independence and knowledge of the Board and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment.
 The Nomination Committee will meet as and when necessary, but at least once each year.
-The Nomination Committee comprises Adam Reynolds (as chairman), George Watt and Sarah Stoten.
+The Nomination Committee comprises Adam Reynolds (as chairman) and Sarah Stoten.